snowplow/snowplow/docs/02_integrating_snowplowjs.md

 This guide takes you through the process for integration SnowPlow's JavaScript tracker (`snowplow.js`) into your website or web app.

-This guide assumes that you are working with the hosted version of `snowplow.js` - you will need to make some adjustments if you are bundling `snowplow.js` into your own site JavaScript; these adjustments are discussed separately in the [Self-Hosting Guide] [selfhosted]
+This guide assumes that you are working with the hosted version of `snowplow.js` - you will need to make some adjustments if you are bundling `snowplow.js` into your own site's JavaScript; these adjustments are discussed separately in the [Self-Hosting Guide] [selfhosted]

 The exact integration steps required vary depending on whether you choose to use `snowplow.js` in a synchronous or an asynchronous manner; each option is covered separately below.